forj-oss/docs/index.rst

 Welcome to Forj!
 ================
-Forj provides software developers with a rapid, flexible and open continuous integration (CI)/ continuous delivery development platform.
-This environment is often referred to as a software forget which provides a collaborative platform for software development.
+Forj provides software developers with a rapid, flexible and open continuous integration (CI)/ continuous delivery (CD) development platform.
+This environment is often referred to as a software forge which provides a collaborative platform for software development.

 Forj provides: